redux-observable/redux-observable/CONTRIBUTING.md

 * Open a new issue in the [Issue tracker](https://github.com/redux-observable/redux-observable/issues).
 * Fork the repo.
-* Create a new feature branch based off the `master` branch.
+* Create a new feature branch based off the `main` branch.
 * Make sure all tests pass and there are no linting errors.
 * Submit a pull request, referencing any issues it addresses.